 You can even find coupons on the back of receipts.
 There are several great websites that offer users cash back or rebates on virtually every online purchase (this is on top of the savings you can get with your credit card!).

 13. Actively search out deals.
 It never hurts to try and find a better deal, or request a better deal from your service providers.
 For example, I saved $1,000 by making two phone calls – one to my cable TV provider a few years ago, and another when I challenged my property taxes.
 I also actively search other deals that can net me free money through bank sign up bonuses and other referral offers.

-Action item: Call your cable TV provider or other service provider, and ask them to lower your rates.
+Action item: Call your cable TV provider or another service provider, and ask them to lower your rates.
 Seek similar deals where possible.